BinaryMoon/ninja-sparks/collections/_posts/2026/2026-04-06-issue-32-bulk-photo-tools.md

 What stood out to me was how much physical work went into it.
 They used models, practical shots, and real materials alongside traditional animation.
 Things like the turning book pages and some of the environmental shots were filmed for real.

-It’s another nice example of mixing physical and digital techniques rather than picking sides.
+It’s another nice example of mixing physical and digital techniques to make something feel more real.

 [Watch the video](https://www.youtube.com/watch?v=RF2BVo5eetY)